stinson122/lbyarch_mp2/readme.md

 ![Logo](Images/MPpic2.png)
 ***
 <p>After selecting the size of the vector it will then ask you for a number.
-That number will be the one used as the value for the variable A. The entered value cannot be 1, if the value 1 is entered as the input the program will say it can't be 1 and loop back to ask for a new input.</p>
+That number will be the one used as the value for the variable A. The entered value cannot be 1.
+If the value 1 is entered as the input, the program will say it can't be 1 and loop back to ask for a new input.</p>

 **Image of User input for A:**
 ![Logo](Images/MPpic3.png)
 ***
-<p>With the value for A already set the program will now begin.
-It will print out the first 10 elements of all vectors of the Daxpy Operation done by assembly at the same time caluculation its execution.
-After that it will print out the Daxpy done by the SIMD instructions in C to visibly check if the outputs of the assembly is correct.</p>
+<p>Now the program will execute the Daxpy Operation done in assembly, calculate and print out the execution time, and then print out the first 10 elements of all vectors.
+After that, it will execute and print out the Daxpy done using SIMD instructions in C to visibly check if the outputs of the assembly are correct.</p>

 **Sample runs of different vector Sizes:**